jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 ## What is improvisation

-Improvisation means playing off the top of our head, "extemporaneously", meaning "without time" to prepare.
+Improvisation is playing off the top of our head, "extemporaneously", meaning "without time" to prepare.